 When your healthcare provider presses on your belly, he or she is feeling to see if any major internal organs are enlarged or tender, making them painful to touch, which could mean disease.

 Here's a look at some of the more common medicinal herbs.
 Most herbs have not been thoroughly tested for effectiveness or interactions with other herbs, supplements, drugs or foods.

-Prescription medications have joined the ranks of new cars and breakfast cereals.
+Prescription medicines have joined the ranks of new cars and breakfast cereals.
 Many of them are being marketed directly to the public through ads on television and in magazines.
-Some medications get so much free publicity they don't need to be advertised.
+Some medicines get so much free publicity they don't need to be advertised.

 How to Plan for Long-Term Care